-- 1. The District must repay to ADE \$199,420.48 in Basic State Aid due to incorrectly reported student data. - 2.
-The District needs to ensure that it properly reports students' FTE pursuant to statute and ADE guidelines. - 3.
-The District must reconcile to ensure that enrollment dates are reported accurately pursuant to A.R.S. § 15-901.

-- 4. The District must collect required medical certification documentation and provide education services to homebound student for a minimum of four hours per week for students certified as Homebound pursuant to A.R.S. § 15-901. - 5.
-The District needs to ensure that it provides Preschool students with at least three hundred sixty minutes of instruction per week pursuant to A.R.S. § 15- 901 and only reports students that are enrolled in a Preschool program.
+- 1. The District must recoup from ADE \$19,815.19 in Basic State Aid due to incorrectly reported student data. - 2.
+The District must reconcile to ensure that enrollment dates are reported accurately pursuant to A.R.S. § 15-901. - 3.
+The District must collect required medical certification documentation and provide education services to homebound student for a minimum of four hours per week for students certified as Homebound pursuant to A.R.S. § 15-901. - 4.
+The District must ensure that it provides preschool student with at least three hundred sixty minutes of instruction per week pursuant to A.R.S. § 15-901 and only reports students for funding that are enrolled in the preschool program.